Tinker-Twins/AutoDRIVE-Coopertitive-MARL/README.md

 </p>

 <p align="justify">
 We analyzed the effect of agent/environment parallelization on training MARL behaviors.
 As observed in both the rows, the reduction in training time was quite non-linear since the simulation workload increased with increasing parallelization.
 Additionally, it should be noted that parallelization beyond a certain point can hurt, wherein the increased simulation workload may slow down the training so much that parallel policy optimization can no longer accelerate it.
-This *"saturation point"* is dependent on the hardware/software configuration, and is subject to change.
+This <i>"saturation point"</i> is dependent on the hardware/software configuration, and is subject to change.
 </p>

 ## MARL FORMULATION